 Using the Fork category

-You can change a Receive transaction category to Fork.
-Then, review your forked transactions by tax year from the Tax page, alongside the capital gains that are already tracked.
+You can change a receive transaction to the Fork category.
+Then, review your forked transactions by tax year on the Taxes page, along with your tracked capital gains.
+Learn more about how fork transactions are taxed.